Welcome to United Filter Canada

 These are the least expensive filters available.
 They have a "spider-web" like appearance and are typically blue in color.
 Available in an array of standard sizes and are more delicate, as well as having a lower merv rating than pleated filters.
 These disposable filters must be frequently checked and often need to be changed monthly.

 Washable filters are made with either a plastic, or aluminum frame.
-They can be vacuumed and cleaned with water.
-Available in a multiple of sizes, as well as different merv ratings.
+They can be vacuumed and spray cleaned with water.
+Available in multiple sizes, as well as different MERV ratings.
 They're more expensive, but can last up to five years, which would make them a good economical solution.
 Proper maintenance is required and they should be cleaned every 90 days.
+The only negative is that you do actually have to clean them and many people either forget to do so, or simply don't want to.

 These filters have self charging cotton fibers that attract particles.
 They have a detachable, machine washable filter that can be re-used for up to 8 years.